-Affine phase retrieval \cite{affine_g} is a related problem in which we aim to recover a signal from the magnitudes of linear measurements, i.e., to investigate how to recover a signal $ \vx\in\H^n $ from their affine quadratic measurements:
+Affine phase retrieval \cite{affine_g} is a closely related problem that generalizes the phase retrieval problem by allowing affine transformations in the measurement process.
+The goal is to recover $ \vx\in\H^n $ from affine quadratic measurements:

-where $\{\va_1,\ldots,\va_m\}\subset \H^n$ are the measurements and $\vb=(b_1,b_2,\ldots,b_m)^\top\in\H^n $ is a known vector.
-When the vector $ \vb=\boldsymbol{0} $ (zero vector), the problem is directly a phase retrieval problem.
-So affine phase retrieval can also be viewed as phase retrieval with side information.
-Affine phase retrieval arises in holography \cite{liebling2003local,barmherzig2019holographic}/phase retrieval with reference signal\cite{arab2020fourier,hyder2020solving,hyder2019fourier}, phase retrieval with background information \cite{elser2018benchmark,yuan2019phase}.
-In holographic phase retrieval, a known reference signal at a certain distance from the unknown signal of interest makes the recovery measurements linear.
-In phase retrieval with background information, the known part of the signal helps us to obtain the amplitudes of linear measurements.
+where $\vb=(b_1,b_2,\ldots,b_m)^\top\in\H^n $ is a known prior vector.
+When $ \vb=\boldsymbol{0} $ (zero vector), the problem reduces to the classical phase retrieval problem.
+Thus, affine phase retrieval can be seen as phase retrieval with side information.
+It arises in various applications, such as holography \cite{liebling2003local, barmherzig2019holographic}, phase retrieval with reference signal \cite{arab2020fourier,hyder2020solving,hyder2019fourier}, and phase retrieval with background information \cite{elser2018benchmark,yuan2019phase}.
+In holographic phase retrieval, the use of a known reference signal positioned at a certain distance from the unknown signal serves to linearize the measurements.
+Similarly, in phase retrieval with background information, the known portion of the signal helps to obtain the amplitudes of linear measurements.